The Ford

 pedals.
 There was no separate clutch pedal.

-attempting to start the car: a person cranking the
+hazard to attempting to start the car: a person cranking

 nominally in neutral.
 As the car utilized a wet clutch,